-"Network costs" means those recurring costs that directly relate to the operation of the 9-1-1 network as determined by the Statewide 9-1-1 Administrator with the advice of the Statewide 9-1-1 Advisory Board, which may include, but need not be limited to, some or all of the following: costs for interoffice trunks, selective routing charges, transfer lines and toll charges for 9-1-1 services, Automatic Location Information (ALI) database charges, independent local exchange carrier charges and non-system provider charges, carrier charges for third party database for on-site customer premises equipment, back-up PSAP trunks for non-system providers,
+"Network costs" means those recurring costs that directly relate to the operation of the 9-1-1 network as determined by the Statewide 9-1-1 Administrator with the advice of the Statewide 9-1-1 Advisory Board, which may include, but need not be limited to, some or all of the following: costs for interoffice trunks, selective routing charges, transfer lines and toll charges for 9-1-1 services, Automatic Location Information (ALI) database charges, independent local exchange carrier charges and non-system provider charges, carrier charges for third party database for on-site customer premises equipment, back-up PSAP trunks for non-system providers, periodic database updates as provided by carrier (also known as "ALI data dump"), regional ALI storage charges, circuits for call delivery (fiber or circuit connection), NG9-1-1 costs, and all associated fees, taxes, and surcharges on each invoice.
+"Network costs" shall not include radio circuits or toll charges that are other than for 9-1-1 services.

-- 1 periodic database updates as provided by carrier (also known as - 2 "ALI data dump"), regional ALI storage charges, circuits for - 3 call delivery (fiber or circuit connection), NG9-1-1 costs, and - 4 all associated fees, taxes, and surcharges on each invoice. - 5 "Network costs" shall not include radio circuits or toll - 6 charges that are other than for 9-1-1 services. - "Next generation 9-1-1" or "NG9-1-1" means an Internet 7 - 8 Protocol-based (IP-based) system comprised of managed ESInets, - 9 functional elements and applications, and databases - 10 replicate traditional E9-1-1 features and functions and - 11 provide additional capabilities.
-"NG9-1-1" systems are - designed to provide access to emergency services from all 12 - 13 connected communications sources, and provide multimedia data - PSAPs 14 capabilities for and other emergency services - 15 organizations. - 16 "NG9-1-1 costs" means those recurring costs that directly - relate to the Next Generation 9-1-1 service as determined by 17 - the Statewide 9-1-1 Advisory Board, including, but not limited 18 - to, costs for Emergency System Routing Proxy (ESRP), Emergency 19 - 20 Call Routing Function/Location Validation Function (ECRF/LVF), - 2.1 Spatial Information Function (SIF), the Border Control - 22 Function (BCF), and the Emergency Services Internet Protocol - 23 (ESInets), legacy network gateways, networks all - 24 associated fees, taxes, and surcharges on each invoice. - 25 "Private branch exchange" or "PBX" means a private - 26 telephone system and associated equipment located on the user's
+"Next generation 9-1-1" or "NG9-1-1" means an Internet Protocol-based (IP-based) system comprised of managed ESInets, functional elements and applications, and databases replicate traditional E9-1-1 features and functions and provide additional capabilities.
+"NG9-1-1" systems are designed to provide access to emergency services from all connected communications sources, and provide multimedia data capabilities for PSAPs and other emergency services organizations.

+"NG9-1-1 costs" means those recurring costs that directly relate to the Next Generation 9-1-1 service as determined by the Statewide 9-1-1 Advisory Board, including, but not limited to, costs for Emergency System Routing Proxy (ESRP), Emergency Call Routing Function/Location Validation Function (ECRF/LVF), Spatial Information Function (SIF), the Border Control Function (BCF), and the Emergency Services Internet Protocol networks (ESInets), legacy network gateways, and all associated fees, taxes, and surcharges on each invoice.

-1 property that provides communications between internal stations and external networks.
-2
+"Private branch exchange" or "PBX" means a private telephone system and associated equipment located on the user's property that provides communications between internal stations and external networks.

-"Private business switch service" means network and premises based systems including a VoIP, Centrex type service, or PBX service, even though key telephone systems or equivalent telephone systems registered with the Federal Communications Commission under 47 C.F.R.
+"Private business switch service" means network and premises based systems including a VoIP, Centrex type service, or PBX service, even though key telephone systems or equivalent telephone systems registered with the Federal Communications

+Commission under 47 C.F.R.
 Part 68 are directly connected to Centrex type and PBX systems.
 "Private business switch service" does not include key telephone systems or equivalent telephone systems registered with the Federal Communications Commission under 47 C.F.R.
 Part 68 when not used in conjunction with a VoIP, Centrex type, or PBX systems.
-"Private business switch service" typically includes, but is not limited to, private businesses, corporations, and industries where telecommunications service is primarily for conducting business.
+"Private business switch service" typically includes, but is not limited to, private businesses, corporations, and industries where the telecommunications service is primarily for conducting business.